I could laugh and play

 1. The Last Warrior 2.
 Berud's Sword 3.
 The Trojan Horse 4.
 Seance With Vampire 5.
 Tempest's Son 6.
 Goddess Of Confusion 7.
 Angel From Hell

 A legendary band from Poland, Turbo played more traditional metal during their first years but then evolved into a fine thrash metal band.
 Last Warrior is a full-blooded speed/thrash metal album with a surprisingly fresh sound.
 The latter feature is largely due to the riffs that are fast and heavy but also have some notably melodic touches.
 On the other hand, the vocals are quite harsh, almost overdone at times, and they can be a certain put-off to some.
 But the music is simply pretty good, especially the lengthy instrumental sections in some songs (Berud's Sword, The Trojan Horse) are very well done even though a couple of other tracks sound slightly clumsy in comparison.
-I can't help but think that with a bit better vocals this album could have made an essentially stronger impact in the first place.
-Even with some limitations Turbo's sound has some real style and it is easily distinguishable from a standard pack, something that alone deserves an honorable mention.
+One cannot help but think that with a bit better vocals this album could have made an essentially stronger impact in the first place.
+Even with some limitations, Turbo's sound has some real style and it is easily distinguishable from a standard pack, something that alone deserves an honorable mention.

 TURBO - Epidemic